 Network Edge Access Topology

-The 802.1x standard defines a client-server-based access control and authentication protocol that prevents unauthorized clients from connecting to a LAN through publicly accessible ports unless they are properly authenticated.
-The authentication server authenticates each client connected to a switch port before making available any services offered by the switch or the LAN.
-For more information about 802.1x, including configuration information, see Configuring IEEE 802.1x Port-Based Authentication.
+1: The 802.1x standard defines a client-server-based access control and authentication protocol that prevents unauthorized clients from connecting to a LAN through publicly accessible ports unless they are properly authenticated.

-• 802.1x switch supplicant: You can configure a switch to act as a supplicant to another switch by using the 802.1x supplicant feature.
-This configuration is helpful in a scenario, where, for example, a switch is outside a wiring closet and is connected to an upstream switch through a trunk port.
-A switch configured with the 802.1x switch supplicant feature authenticates with the upstream switch for secure connectivity.
-Once the supplicant switch authenticates successfully the port mode changes from access to trunk in an authenticator switch.
-In a supplicant switch you must manually configure the trunk when enabling CISP.
+• 802.1x switch supplicant: Configure a switch to act as a supplicant to another switch using the 802.1x supplicant feature.
+This is useful when a switch is outside a wiring closet and connected to an upstream switch through a trunk port.
+The supplicant switch authenticates with the upstream switch for secure connectivity.
+After successful authentication, the port mode changes from access to trunk in the authenticator switch.
+On the supplicant switch, manually configure the trunk when enabling CISP.

 • If the access VLAN is configured on the authenticator switch, it becomes the native VLAN for the trunk port after successful authentication.

-In the default state, when you connect a supplicant switch to an authenticator switch that has BPDU guard enabled, the authenticator port could be error-disabled if it receives a Spanning Tree Protocol (STP) bridge protocol data unit (BPDU) packets before the supplicant switch has authenticated.
-You can control traffic exiting the supplicant port during the authentication period.
-Entering the dot1x supplicant controlled transient global configuration command temporarily blocks the supplicant port during authentication to ensure that the authenticator port does not shut down before authentication completes.
+When connecting a supplicant switch to an authenticator switch with BPDU guard enabled, the authenticator port may be error-disabled if it receives STP BPDU packets before authentication.
+You can control traffic exiting the supplicant port during authentication.
+Entering the dot1x supplicant controlled transient global configuration command temporarily blocks the supplicant port during authentication to prevent the authenticator port from shutting down before authentication completes.
 If authentication fails, the supplicant port opens.
-Entering the no dot1x supplicant controlled transient global configuration command opens the supplicant port during the authentication period.
-This is the default behavior.
+Entering the no dot1x supplicant controlled transient global configuration command opens the supplicant port during authentication, which is the default behavior.

-We strongly recommend using the dot1x supplicant controlled transientcommand on a supplicant switch when BPDU guard is enabled on the authenticator switch port with the spanning-tree bpduguard enable interface configuration command.
+Use the dot1x supplicant controlled transient command on a supplicant switch when BPDU guard is enabled on the authenticator switch port with the spanning-tree bpduguard enable interface configuration command.

 Note